 About Turkish March

-Turkish March is one of Mozart's most searched fast themes, making it a strong keyword target for melody-first classical ocarina pages.
+Turkish March is one of Mozart's most searched fast themes, making it a strong landing page for players who want Turkish March letter notes, recorder notes, or a simplified melody-first reading view instead of a keyboard score.
 The layout keeps the note groups readable while preserving the rhythmic outline and fingering flow needed for steadier pulse work.

 The page is laid out in 2/4 with a reference tempo around 100 BPM and a key center of Eb.
 This arrangement asks for steadier breath support, quicker finger changes, or more active note movement than a basic beginner melody.
 This tune is better suited to players who want crisp rhythm, active finger work, and more energy than a slow lyrical melody.
 The melody-first layout keeps attention on pulse, articulation, and clean finger timing.